mnlipp/osgi-getting-started/SimplestBundle.md

     5|Active     |    1|HelloWorld (1.0.0)|1.0.0
 ```

 Despite having an active bundle, nothing happens.
 This is not really surprising.
 First, we haven't provided any code aside from the empty class definition.
-Second, the class hasn't been referenced in the manifest (actually, the class is completely irrelevant for building this bundle, but introducing a bundle without a component base would have been a bit irritating).
-Obviously, we need something similar to the method "`static void main(...)`" in an application's startup class.
-We need a method that is invoked to get our component started.
+Second, the class hasn't been referenced in the manifest (actually, the class is completely irrelevant for building this bundle, but introducing a bundle without a component base would have been a bit irritating)[^LB].
+Obviously, if we want code to be executed, we need something similar to the method "`static void main(...)`" in an application's startup class.
 This issue will be covered in the next part.

 Meanwhile &mdash; as it doesn't do anything useful anyway &mdash; you can remove the simplest bundle again.
 Type "`felix:uninstall 5`".
 When you re-list the bundles, you'll find that it is gone.

+---

+[^LB]: OSGi bundles *can* be "passive" components, i.e. contain just some classes and do nothing when started.
+This kind of bundles can be used to make libraries of code available to other bundles.
+However, such bundles must include `Export-Package` entry in `MANIFEST-MF` in order to make the classes from a package available to other bundles.